Surrey Hills National Landscape (AONB) Variation Project Second Consultation

 In 2021 Natural England began work on the Surrey Hills National Landscape (AONB) Boundary Review by conducting an early call for evidence that helped build an understanding of potential areas to extend the boundary.
 Our specialist landscape consultants then undertook technical assessments of the landscape, identifying distinct extension areas (see steps 1 to 4 of flow chart).

-In 2023 Natural England held a statutory and public consultation for our proposed extension to the Surrey Hills National Landscape (step 5 of the flow chart).
-We have since reviewed the consultation responses.
 During our analysis work we revisited our initial assessments and undertook additional field work, especially where a review of the boundary was required.
-We have now produced a detailed analysis report which presents the findings of the consultation and analysis process (step 6 of the flow chart).
+We subsequently produced a detailed analysis report which presented the findings of the consultation analysis and additional assessment of the an area East Hampshire (step 6 and 7 of the flow chart).
+You can find the 1st consultation analysis report and accompanying figures on the webpage for the 1st consultation Surrey Hills Area of Outstanding Natural Beauty Boundary Variation Project - Defra - Citizen Space.

 Why your views matter